Mteixeira88/Clip-To-Cloud/README.md

 ClipToCloud is a software that allows you to store all your copies in a customised clipboard all around your iOS devices.
 You only need to use the normal ⌘+C shortcut on your laptop and you can access to it on all your iOS devices.

+### Yes, It’s all about Cmd+C’s.

+You work fast.
+We know it.
+You copy-paste, fire clicks and double clicks, move information around, use shortcuts, travel from browsers to apps and round again.

+What we propose is to power-up your clipboard and work even faster.
+With less app switching and efortless access to all those important Cmd-C’s you did.

 <img alt="" src="/intro_c2c_gif.gif">

 ## What you get?